 Together with Delft University of Technology, MVRDV runs The Why Factory, an independent think tank and research institute providing an agenda for architecture and urbanism by envisioning the city of the future.

-GRAS, Guillermo Reynes Architecture Studio, is an office based in Palma de Mallorca with a satellite office in Madrid.
+GRAS.
+Guillermo Reynes Architecture Studio is an office based in Palma de Mallorca with a satellite office in Madrid.
 The company produces designs in the fields of architecture and urban design.
-A wide range of projects are under design at the moment: from housing complexes, office buildings and hotels to masterplans; In Spain and abroad.
-Collaborations and multi-disciplinarity is a must in GRAS designs.
-Since the beginning GRAS has gained a reputation as an innovative company by winning a number of highprofile projects and prices.
+A wide range of projects are under the design at the moment: from housing complexes, office buildings and hotels to masterplans; In Spain and abroad.
+Collaboration and multi-disciplinarity are a must in GRAS designs.
+Since the beginning GRAS has gained a reputation as an innovative company by winning a number of high-profile projects and prices.

 The client base ranges from fashion labels such as adidas, Hugo Boss and Petra Teufel, to trade and fashion fairs like the Bread & Butter and the Premium, for which the office conceived runway shows, booths and pop-up restaurants.
 The office also designed working spaces for Unicorn.Berlin Mitte, as well as for companies such as Daimler AG, Axel Springer SE and SAP loT.
 Yet the heart of the project portfolio beats for the tasteful design of gastronomic institutions, such as Data-Kitchen for SAP, the Crackers Restaurant, the Cream, the Cookies and the Jack Rabbit in Munich.